johnsoneyo/deals-migration/README.md

 To Run project simply git clone https://github.com/johnsoneyo/data-generator-plugin.git

--modify application.properties to change database schema configuration (spring.datasource.url=jdbc:mysql://localhost:3306/demomigration?autoReconnect=true&useSSL=false)
+⋅⋅* modify application.properties to change database schema configuration (spring.datasource.url=jdbc:mysql://localhost:3306/demomigration?autoReconnect=true&useSSL=false)
--configure the csvGenerationPath to specify where a generated csv file will be dumped -configure data-generator plugin to specifiy a start and variance value, by default the 1st 100,000 is configure this way
+ ⋅⋅* configure the csvGenerationPath to specify where a generated csv file will be dumped ⋅⋅* configure data-generator plugin to specifiy a start and variance value, by default the 1st 100,000 is configure this way
 ```plugin
   <plugin>
                 <groupId>com.bloomberg</groupId>